 Ouarzazate and Ait Ben Haddou – Day Trip

-I took a day trip on Valentine’s Day to Ouarzazate and Ait Ben Haddou with Viator tours after Tom flew back to London.
+I took a day trip on Valentine’s Day to Ouarzazate and Ait Ben Haddou with Viator tours after my partner flew back to London.
 It was just me and a couple (of douchebags — to be explained).
 Honestly, I wouldn’t recommend this as a day trip — you spend more time driving than in the towns.

 Highlights: Very beautiful, but frightening drive up Tizi n Tichka pass.